NatanFreeman/dev-environments/README.md

 # dev-environment
 This repo contains the Dockerfiles which I use to set up my Docker dev environments.
-Right now there are two environments, one for Rust and one for Python.
+Right now there are two environments, [one for Rust](https://hub.docker.com/repository/docker/natanfreeman/dev-env-rust/general) and [one for Python AI development](https://hub.docker.com/repository/docker/natanfreeman/dev-env-python/general).
 They can be ran like so.

 ## Rust
 ```bash